Stan McChrystal: I call for cities across the nation to lead by becoming Service Year Cities

-President Washington's words ring even truer in today's America, where we see disconnectedness starkly within our own communities.
-If I were graduating from high school today, I'd be less likely to have experienced the world alongside someone different from me.
+President Washington’s words ring even truer in today’s America, where we see disconnectedness starkly within our own communities.
+If I were graduating from high school today, I’d be less likely to have experienced the world alongside someone different from me.
 My high school would be less diverse than it was in 1970.
 I would likely live around people who made just as much money as my parents.

 The creation of Service Year Cities around our country would enable us to make progress toward overcoming these divides while solving pressing local problems.
-As part of this Service Year City effort, cities would commit to growing service year opportunities for young people and include this in the city's strategic planning, as Mayor Dayne Walling has done in Flint, Michigan.
+As part of this Service Year City effort, cities would commit to growing service year opportunities for young people and include this in the city’s strategic planning, as Mayor Dayne Walling has done in Flint, Michigan.
 New York City plans to double its number of service year opportunities from 5,000 to 10,000.

 Depending on the needs of your city, young people could be mobilized in one or two major projects, or placed in an array of organizations across the city.
 The young people in your city’s service cohort would also have an opportunity to interact with one another through social events in the city, joint training, and educational seminars.
 The participants would be part of an alumni group that could serve as a civic resource for your city for decades to come.

 This will not be easy, but it is completely possible.
 I learned from my decades as a soldier that the best solutions are designed by people closest to the problem.
 The experience would make these young people better community members, employees, citizens and leaders.